-Appointed Stuart Crosby Independent, Non-Executive Chairman 11 April 2016 Heath Sharp Managing Director and Group Chief Executive Officer 19 February 2016 Christine Bartlett Independent, Non-Executive Director 6 November 2019 Russell Chenu Independent, Non-Executive Director 11 April 2016 Darlene Knight Independent, Non-Executive Director 14 April 2021 Sharon McCrohan Independent, Non-Executive Director 27 February 2018 lan Rowden Independent, Non-Executive Director 6 July 2020
+Appointed Stuart Crosby Independent, Non-Executive Chairman 11 April 2016 Heath Sharp Managing Director and Chief Executive Officer 19 February 2016 Christine Bartlett Independent, Non-Executive Director 6 November 2019 Russell Chenu Independent, Non-Executive Director 11 April 2016 Darlene Knight Independent, Non-Executive Director 14 April 2021 Sharon McCrohan Independent, Non-Executive Director 27 February 2018 lan Rowden Independent, Non-Executive Director 6 July 2020 Brad Soller Independent, Non-Executive Director 1 November 2022

-Details of the experience and qualifications of each current director are set out in the annual Directors' Report and on the Company's website.
+Details of the experience and qualifications of each current director are set out in the annual Directors' Report (contained within the Annual Report) and on the Company's website.

 The Board comprises a majority of independent directors.
-The Board only considers a Director to be independent where he or she is free of any interest, position or relationship that might influence, or might reasonably be perceived to influence, in a material respect his or her capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of the Company as a whole rather than in the interests of an individual shareholder or other party.
+The Board only considers a Director to be independent where that person is free of any interest, position or relationship that might influence, or might reasonably be perceived to influence, in a material respect their capacity to bring an independent judgement to bear on issues before the Board and to act in the best interests of the Company as a whole rather than in the interests of an individual shareholder or other party.
 The Board Charter sets out guidelines to assist in considering the independence of Directors.
 These guidelines are based on box 2.3 in the 4th edition of the ASX Recommendations.
 The Board will consider the materiality of any given relationship on a case-by-case basis.
 The Board reviews the independence of each Non-Executive Director in light of information disclosed to it.